-Run the point.
+Run the Point.

-All net proceeds from the Park Point 5-Miler benefit the Young Athletes Foundation (YAF).
-The YAF was developed by Grandma’s Marathon in 1990 to assist with the promotion and development of healthy and active lifestyles for youth throughout Carlton, Cook, Douglas, Lake and St. Louis Counties.
+All net proceeds from the Park Point 5-miler benefit the Young Athletes Foundation (YAF).
+The YAF was developed by Grandma’s Marathon in 1990 to assist with the promotion and development of healthy and active lifestyles for youth throughout Carlton, Cook, Douglas, Lake, and St. Louis Counties.

 Park Point 5-Miler

-Date: Thursday, July 18, 2019
+Date: Thursday, July 15, 2021

 Location: End of Park Point, Duluth, Minnesota

-Plan Extra Travel Time
+Traffic & Travel Time